-As of June 30, 2021, the Company had \$118,875 in its operating bank account and working capital of approximately \$1.2 million.
+As of September 30, 2021, the Company had \$58,873 in its operating bank account and a working capital deficit of \$56,380.

 The Company does not believe it will need to raise additional funds in order to meet the expenditures required for operating the business.
 However, if the estimate of the costs of identifying a target business, undertaking in-depth due diligence and negotiating a Business Combination are less than the actual amount necessary to do so, the Company may have insufficient funds available to operate its business prior to the Business Combination.

-Moreover, the Company may need to obtain additional financing or draw on the Working Capital Loans (as defined below) either to complete a Business Combination or because it becomes obligated to redeem a significant number of the public shares upon consummation of the Business Combination, in which case the Company may issue additional securities or incur debt in connection with such Business Combination.
+In order to finance transaction costs in connection with a Business Combination, or because the Company becomes obligated to redeem a significant number of the public shares upon consummation of the Business Combination, the Sponsor, an affiliate of the Sponsor or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (as defined below).
+As of September 30, 2021, there were no amounts outstanding under any Working Capital Loans.
+In addition, the Company may issue additional securities or incur debt in connection with such Business Combination.
 Subject to compliance with applicable securities laws, the Company would only complete such financing simultaneously with the completion of the Business Combination.
 If the Company is unable to complete the Business Combination because it does not have sufficient funds available, the Company will be forced to cease operations and liquidate the Trust Account.
 In addition, following the Business Combination, if cash on hand is insufficient, the Company may need to obtain additional financing in order to meet our obligations.